top of page

 Cost (for lunch and drinks)

-£40 (incl VAT) for in-person unwaged, students, overseas attendees
+£40 (incl VAT) for self-funded, unwaged, students and overseas attendees

 Trinity House 3.jpg